Luminova Framework

 setFolder

 The setFolder method can be used to achieve a Hierarchical Model-View-Controller (HMVC) structure.
-It allows you to organize your application's view files into subdirectories.This method informs the framework's template engine where to look for template files for an entire controller class, a specific controller method, or an entire route context.
+It allows you to organize your application's view files into subdirectories.This method informs the framework's template engine where to look for view files for an entire controller class, a specific controller method, or an entire route context.

 public setFolder(string $path): self